-Ambassador James F. Entwistle presented his credentials to President Joseph Kabila on November 4, 2010 to become the 17th U.S. Ambassador to the Democratic Republic of the Congo.
-As a career member of the Senior Foreign Service (Minister Counselor) he most recently served as the Deputy Chief of Mission at the U.S. Embassy in Bangkok, Thailand from July 2007 until June 2010.
+James F. Entwistle was sworn in as the Ambassador to the Federal Republic of Nigeria on October 28, 2013.
+From 2010-13 he served as U.S. Ambassador to the Democratic Republic of the Congo.
+As a career member of the Senior Foreign Service (Minister Counselor) he served as the Deputy Chief of Mission at the U.S. Embassy in Bangkok, Thailand from July 2007 until June 2010.
 From 2003-06, Mr. Entwistle served as Deputy Chief of Mission at the U.S. Embassy in Colombo, Sri Lanka with simultaneous accreditation to Maldives.

 Mr. Entwistle is a graduate of Davidson College in North Carolina.
 His foreign languages are French and Thai.